AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/README.md

 For each person to be recognised create a "Trigger name" and URL.

 The different URLs are then requested from ESP32 via https after a defined face has been recognised.
-A Virtual "Door Bell" can be used in Alexa to trigger routines for each face/URL.
+A virtual "Door Bell" can be used in Alexa to trigger routines for each face/URL.

 You have to set the WLAN access details in the code:
 ```